Nikon d3500 vs Nikon d5600 comparison:

 Street photography requires a lot of being in the moment, pounding the streets, and waiting for that perfect moment when everything comes together.

-The most incredible camera for street photography is a topic we could discuss for the entire day.
+The most incredible camera for street photography is a topic we could discuss daily.

 With a score of 60 for street photography, the Nikon D3500 qualifies as a GOOD option for this kind of photography.